emma-miler/StS/README.md

 Import any grayscale image and let the program convert it to a sound for you

 ## Dependencies:
-Python 3.4 + inbuilt librarier
+Python 3.4 + inbuilt libraries

 Tkinter

 PIL

 Winsound (if not inbuilt)

 ## Installation:
 #### Currently there is no setup.py (Will be added later)